 British aircraft manufacturer and designers Sopwith Aviation Company was founded in Kingston upon Thames by Thomas Octave Murdoch (T.O.M) Sopwith in June 1912.

 Sopwith was already a well-known sportsman with interests in aviation, yachting and motor racing and many of these influences are reflected in many of his early designs.

-one of its first aircraft, the Sopwith Three-seater for the newly formed Royal Flying Corps.
+one of their first aircraft, the Sopwith Three-seater for the newly formed Royal Flying Corps.

 This initial venture was followed a year later by a collaboration with S.E.
 Saunders Boatyard in Southampton which resulted in the Sopwith Bat Boat, designed and produced for the Royal Naval Air Service and built at Woolston.

 However, it was their victory in the Schneider Trophy Race of 1914 that brought Sopwith real success and resulted in orders for the production of 42 Sopwith Tabloids and 136 Schneider Float Plane variants.